where-is-s/edgelight/README.md

 * Code is mostly cross-platform.
 Windows works really well, utilizing only 15-20% of a single CPU core (Core i7 4750HQ).
 It is pretty resource-consuming on Mac OS, taking up to a full core on the same CPU.
 * There is NetworkLedController which allows to connect to LED strip using UDP.
 This is a solution for case if you want to go wireless and use a controller or micro PC board with integrated Wi-Fi.
 However remember that it will work only when you're in the same network, also signal will need to be strong.
 This was the first solution I implemented, but I was not happy with the result so I switched to serial connection which works WAY better.
 * If your display connection supports DDC/CI, the Java code will pick it up and allow simultaneous brightness change for LED strip and the monitor using Meta+F3 / Meta+F4 hotkeys.
-* Meta+F2 hotkey changes modes between Dynamic / Static / Off.
+* Meta+F2 hotkey changes modes between Dynamic / Static / Christmas celebration / Off.
 Dynamic is a standard mode which uses screen content to determine LED brightness and color, Static just lights LEDs with a fixed brightness and color, Off turns LEDs off.
+Christmas celebration starts a loop of changing and moving colors.
+Very pleasant and soothing for your best Christmas experience.